Team-Nutshell/nutshellengine-docs/_sources/types/Script/drawUIImage/index.rst.txt

 	* - imageSamplerFilter
 	  - :doc:`/types/ImageSamplerFilter/index`
 	  - The image sampler filter to use for the image.
+	* - anchorPoint
+	  - :doc:`/types/AnchorPoint/index`
+	  - The anchor point of the image.
+	* - coordinateType
+	  - :doc:`/types/CoordinateType/index`
+	  - The coordinate type used by ``position``.
 	* - position
 	  - const :doc:`/types/Math/index`::vec2&
 	  - The position of the image.
 The origin of the image is as its center.